Alma-PC/alma-pc.github.io/_pages/resume.md

 Education
 ======
-  * Ph.D. in Electrical and Computer Engineering, University of California, Davis, 2021 (expected)
+  * Ph.D. in Electrical and Computer Engineering, University of California, Davis, 2022
   * M.Sc. in Electrical Engineering, National Institute for Astrophysics, Optics and Electronics, Mexico, 2016
   * B.S. in Technology, National University Autonomous of Mexico, 2012